Which UK Worker Visa Route is Better for Skilled Immigrants: Senior or Specialist Worker Visa?

 What is the Senior Worker Visa?

-What is the Specialist Worker Visa?
+What is the Specialist Worker Visa within the UK Worker Visa Framework?

-The salary requirement is also slightly lower than the Senior Worker category, so mid-career specialists with valuable technical skills can apply.
+The salary requirement for the Specialist Worker Visa is also slightly lower than that of the Senior Worker category, making it accessible for mid-career specialists with valuable technical skills under the UK Worker Visa framework.

 How to choose between the UK Senior Worker Visa and Specialist Worker Visa in 2025?